 You will hear two "clicks" when the tire is up all the way.
-Try to move the tire with your hands to make sure it is securely in place.

 Return the jacking equipment to the proper location.
 Secure the items and replace the jack cover.

 If You're Stuck: In Sand, Mud, Ice or Snow

 In order to free your vehicle when it is stuck, you will need to spin the wheels, but you don't want to spin your wheels too fast.
 The method known as "rocking" can help you get out when you're stuck, but you must use caution.